Schools with Phlebotomy Classes & Programs

 Bucks County Community College

-Students in this program will be prepared to work as phlebotomists at several health care settings such as commercial laboratories, medical clinics, hospitals, and other settings where blood is collected from patients.
+Students in this program will be prepared to work as phlebotomists at several healthcare settings such as commercial laboratories, medical clinics, hospitals, and other settings where blood is collected from patients.
 The program also includes an externship that offers students 120 hours of practice in a clinical off-site facility.
 During this externship, students will be required to perform 100 successful unaided blood draws.

 • Location: Newtown, PA